cderv/deploy-bookdown-demo/README.md

 This repo is just a demo on how to configure Github Action to publish to a Rstudio Connect based service (like bookdown.org, beta.rstudioconnect.com, ...)

-All the instering stuff from this repo are in `.github/workflows/`.
+All the interesting stuff from this repo are in `.github/workflows/`.
 The book itself is from the https://github.com/rstudio/bookdown-demo

 ## Deployment methods tested